Information Technology Program of Study

 You should carefully consult with your advisor about the most optimal sequence of required and elective courses.

 Students will take eight elective courses, designing a course of study that will best meet career goals.
-You may choose from a wide array of other courses in:
+Some suggested electives include (but are not limited to):

 Lead Faculty